jumphone/BEER/LAB/README.md

 </br>
 </br>

-# V. Tune-Up
+# II.
+Tune-Up

-If you need a "tune-up", please install ComBat & BBKNN.
+If you need a "Tune-Up", please install ComBat & BBKNN.

 ComBat: